Lung cancer - non-small cell

-Research shows that smoking marijuana may help cancer cells grow, but there is no direct link between the drug and developing lung cancer.
+Research shows that smoking marijuana may help cancer cells grow.
+But there is no direct link between smoking marijuana and developing lung cancer.

-High levels of air pollution and drinking water containing high levels of arsenic can increase your risk for lung cancer.
-A history of radiation therapy to the lungs can also increase the risk.
+Constant exposure to high levels of air pollution and drinking water that has a high level of arsenic can increase your risk of lung cancer.
+A history of radiation therapy to the lungs can also increase risk.

 - Chemicals such as uranium, beryllium, vinyl chloride, nickel chromates, coal products, mustard gas, chloromethyl ethers, gasoline, and diesel exhaust

 Early lung cancer may not cause any symptoms.
 Symptoms you should watch for include: